22388o/brollup/src/txo/readme.md

         │  (Self)  │ │(Operator)│ │  (Self)  │ │(Operator)│ │   (Self)   │ │ (Operator) │ │   (Self)   │ │ (Operator) │
         └──────────┘ └──────────┘ └──────────┘ └──────────┘ └────────────┘ └────────────┘ └────────────┘ └────────────┘

+`Channel` completes its lifetime either when its parent `VTXO` expires (in three months) or 128 state transitions have occurred.

+Compared to the Lightning Network, `Channel` has no:
+-  No revocation: Each new channel state overwrites the previous one with higher precedence.
+-  No basepoints: It’s always the same key for to_self and to_operator.
+Keys are re-used without involving any point tweaking.
+-  No assymetry: Channel state is symmetric, reproducible, and always descend from the channel root.
+-  No middle-stages: No in-flight HTLCs or PTLCs.
+It is always about to_self and to_operator.
+Payments are linked through connectors.

+## Payload 📦
+`Payload` is a bare, on-chain transaction output type contained in each pool transaction.  `Payload` stores entries, projector signatures, s commitments, and the fresh operator key of the session.

+## Connector 🔌
+`Connector` is a virtual, off-chain transaction output type projected by the `Projector`.  `Connector` connects `VTXOs` into pool transactions.

 ## Self 👨‍💻
 `Self` is a virtual P2TR output containing the self inner-key with no script-path involved.